Rajasthan United FC: Stadiums

-Rajasthan United FC use Rajasthan University Sports Complex in Jaipur as their home ground, and sometimes the Witty Sports Club ground.
+Rajasthan United FC uses Rajasthan University Sports Complex in Jaipur as their home ground, and sometimes the Witty Sports Club ground.
 In October 2022, the club announced that they will use Ambedkar Stadium in New Delhi for matches of 2022–23 I-League, as the traditional home and away games format was reinstalled.
+Before 2021, in few matches of the state league, they used Sawai Mansingh Stadium.

+In April 2023, Rajasthan United announced that the club will use Vidyadhar Nagar Stadium in Jaipur in the 2023–24 I-League season.
+The club hosted all their league home matches at the stadium.

 Crest

-The club's crest features historical monuments of Rajasthan, Maharana Pratap and Thar desert in background with R.U.F.C. monogram.
-It symbolises rich and royal culture and heritage of Rajasthan.
+The club's crest features historical monuments of Rajasthan, Maharana Pratap and Thar desert in the background with R.U.F.C. monogram.
+It symbolises rich royal culture and heritage of Rajasthan.